perses/perses/ui/e2e/README.md

 - Go to the failing action in GitHub.
 - Follow the Playwright instructions for [viewing test logs](https://playwright.dev/docs/ci-intro#viewing-test-logs) and [viewing the html report](https://playwright.dev/docs/ci-intro#html-report).

+### Tests complaining about console errors

+Tests that use the `dashboardTest` fixture check for console errors and fail tests when they are found because they are often a sign of a subtle bug we have not accounted for.
+When debugging these issues, it can be helpful to run the e2e tests with a headed browser (using [headed mode](https://playwright.dev/docs/debug#headed-mode) or using the vcode extension with "show browser" checked) with the debugger console open.
+This will often provide you with a more detailed error message and a stack trace.